oar-team/oar/docs/documentation/doc_mechanisms.rst

 Important : a besteffort job cannot be a reservation.

-If your job is of the type *besteffort* and *idempotent* (oarsub_ "-t" option) and killed by the OAR scheduler then another job is automatically created and scheduled with same behaviours.
+If your job is of the type *besteffort* and *idempotent* (oarsub_ "-t" option) and is killed by the OAR scheduler then another job is automatically created and scheduled with same behaviours.

 Cosystem jobs